 Talking to trans people: Ten Terms you need to Know

-Many teachers, support staff, parents and carers are unsure about the right language to use regarding transgender people.
+Many adults, including employers, teachers and parents are unsure about the right language to use regarding transgender people.

 Do you worry about upsetting or offending trans people by using the wrong words?
 Or, do you avoid the subject because you feel uncertain?
 If so, read on…

 Gender is your sense of being a man or woman.
-It’s also some other types of gender that don’t fit the man or woman category.
+It’s also some other types of gender that don’t fit the man or woman category (more on that later).
+Gender isn’t always the same as your sex at birth.

 1. Transgender: This umbrella term describes someone who is not the same as (or who is not comfortable with) the sex they were assigned on their birth certificate.

 2. Trans: A short version of the word ‘transgender’.
-Trans and transgender are often used interchangably.
+Trans and transgender are often used interchangeably.

 3. Transman: I was assigned female at birth but now I identify and live as a man.